Wire-Network/wire-docs/docs/api-reference/wire-cdt/tutorials/abi-variants.md

 - It is assumed you deployed the contract defined in [this section](../how-to-guides/multi-index/how-to-instantiate-a-multi-index-table.md) and now you are going to change its table structure.

-To change the existing table structure, you will use the `std::variant` in conjunction with ABI extensions; you can read a tutorial on abi extensions [here](./binary-extension.md).
+To modify an existing table structure, you must combine the use of `std::variant` with ABI extensions.
+For detailed guidance, please consult the [binary extensions documentation](/docs/api-reference/tooling/cdt/features/binary-extension.md).
 You will add another field to the table called `variant_field` which can store either of the following data `int8_t`, `int16_t`, and `int32_t`.
 You can do it by adding below data member to the table structure:

 ```cpp
   sysio::binary_extension<std::variant<int8_t, uint16_t, uint32_t>> binary_extension_variant_key;